 - Validate: Checks the device status is DONE and fails otherwise.
 It tests either latest device or stable device depending on how was the job triggered, so it will check the most recently updated one.

 - Deploy: Only triggered when pushing a new tag.
 Uploads the tag metadata collected from the previous stages to the stable.json file at AWS.

-The main script we used in part I to set up the device-ci project was the mkdevice-ci script.
+The main script used in Part 1 to set up the device-ci project was the mkdevice-ci script.
 As of today, it supports two commands: init and install.

 With the init command, you generate the default update-ci.yml configuration file.
 This file contains the list of device pairs.

 The install command takes the information from update-ci.yml and automatically generates a hidden file named .gitlab-ci.yml.
 This one is important because it’s what GitLab CI takes to start the jobs.
 This is the file that you have to edit if you want to perform an override on the template, as we are going to see in the next post.

 The original idea was to show how to override the pipeline to make is customizable, but we are going to do that in Part 4 since this post is getting a bit long.